lancetipton/font_uploader/README.md

 ### Use:
+1. Download the repo,
+2. Run npm install,
-Download the repo, run npm install, start the server: $ nodemon server.js (must have node installed) Goto http://localhost:8080/, and start typing in some text.
+3. start the server: $ nodemon server.js (must have node installed)
+4. Goto http://localhost:8080/, and start typing in some text.
-Upload a font from your computer, and test it out.
+5. Upload a font from your computer, and test it out.
-Supported font type: .tff / .woff / .eot
+  1. Supported font type: .tff / .woff / .eot